cenk-celik/cenk-celik.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Research Fellow at Nanyang Technological University, School of Biological Scientist.
-I study unfolded protein response in wound healing, and several others, using bioinformatics tools.
+I'm a Research Fellow at Nanyang Technological University, School of Biological Sciences.
+I study unfolded protein response in wound healing, and several others, using bioinformatics methods.

 As a self-taught, nascent bioinformatician, I try to use cutting-edge tools to interrogate metabolic diseases at the bulk and single-cell transcriptomics resolution.